 The selection is starting to dwindle in these last couple weeks of outdoor farmers market season in Chicago.
 My annual panic is setting in.

-As a born and bread Midwesterner, it’s not that I mind the cold weather and all the layers.
+As a born and bread Midwesterner, I really don’t mind the cold weather and the layers.

 I’m still desperately holding on tight to what’s left of summer that still manages to sneak its way in between lovely crisp fall days.

 Feeling a craving for a new healthy lunch option using dark green vegetables, I made a batch of vegan broccoli spinach soup topped with roasted florets and sourdough croutons.

 The recipe uses both the broccoli florets and stems truly maximizing its potential.

 After sautéing the onions and garlic, I simmered the stems, potatoes and some of the florets in a combination of water and vegetable stock.